 Questions?
 Get in Touch!

-FALL 2020 UPDATE: The Office of TRIO Student Support Services will provide in person services on a walk in basis, Monday - Thursday from 8am - 6pm and 8am - 5pm on Friday.
+SPRING 2021 - The Office of TRIO Student Support Services will provide services Monday - Thursday from 8am - 6pm and 8am - 5pm on Friday.
 The TRIO program will offer all group meetings, virtually using Google Meet.
-The office will offer appointments remotely with the TRIO advisor, please contact firstname.lastname@example.org or email@example.com.
-Community members may contact Marie Abboud at firstname.lastname@example.org or by phone at 978-665-3576 for inquiries and or to schedule appointments.
+The office will offer appointments remotely with the TRIO advisor, please contact email@example.com or firstname.lastname@example.org.
+Community members may contact Sonia Root at email@example.com or by phone at 978.665.3576 for inquiries and or to schedule appointments.